shirakaba/subscripto/README.md

 ### App Review flow

-In the most recent App Review, the reviewer gave up at the "Processing transactions..." prompt on one review (first screenshot), and then found that no products were appearing at all on the second review (second screenshot; has also happened in previous reviews).
+In the most recent App Review for [LinguaBrowse](https://itunes.apple.com/us/app/linguabrowse/id1281350165?ls=1&mt=8), the reviewer gave up at the "Processing transactions..." prompt on one review (first screenshot), and then found that no products were appearing at all on the second review (second screenshot; has also happened in previous reviews).

 As far as I can tell, they just needed more patience for the first failure (it's their own backend causing the delay, after all), but I'm baffled by the second failure; those products *should* be appearing, as they do on my phone.
 It could only be explained by iTunes Connect failing to pass a populated list of products with their appropriate names into the `productsRequestCompletionHandler?(products, nil)` handler in `IAPHelper.swift`'s `extension IAPHelper: SKProductsRequestDelegate`.